Ukraine threatens to retake territory from defiant rebels

 "Maybe this will help those people who are hesitating to find the strength in themselves and join the ranks," he said.

 But Lysenko derided this as an empty offer: "The terrorists are resorting to all methods to deceive the local population.
-We are coming across leaflets with promises that they are ready to ... pay 8,000 hryvnia and 20,000 Russian roubles ($600) per month.
+We are coming across leaflets with promises that they are ready to ... pay 8,000 hryvnia and 20,000 Russian roubles (350 pounds) per month.
 They are stopping at nothing to try and persuade people to come over to their side."
-Many men of fighting age were wary of the call to arms.

 In Donetsk, Evhen, a 35-year-old who runs his own business, said: "I personally would only join if the situation became really critical.
 I never did military service and I have no military experience.
 I support the idea (of insurgency), but there is no clear support (from Russia).
 Sensible people worry about how it will all end."